1971–72 Boston University Terriers men's ice hockey season: Holiday Tournaments

-With the Boston Arena Christmas Tournament now retired, BU signed on to play in both the ECAC Christmas Tournament and the Syracuse Invitational over their winter break.
+With the Boston Arena Christmas Tournament now retired, BU signed on to play in both the ECAC Christmas Hockey Tournament and the Syracuse Invitational over their winter break.
 In the ECAC series Boston University opened against Northeastern and downed the hapless Huskies 4–1 to advance.
 The Terriers then faced Rensselaer in the final and dominated the competition to get their second shutout on the season and capture the tournament crown.

 Just before the first of the year the Terriers headed to Syracuse and took on Minnesota for a rematch of the previous year's national championship.
 The Gophers put up a much better fight and the two squads fought to a 3–3 tie after 60 minutes.
 Because this was a tournament game, however, the two teams would continue until someone scored the deciding goal.
 In the end it was the Terriers who came out victorious and earned the right to face Cornell for the championship.
 From the start it was apparent that BU was the better team but even with the Terriers outshooting the Big Red 12–5 it was Cornell who scored first.
 A power play goal mid-way through the second allowed BU to the tie the game followed by a second marker 4 minutes later.
 BU continued to out chance their opponent but Dan Brady faltered n the third and allowed two goals on only six shots while Dave Elenbaas shut the door on Kelley's boys to take the championship and improve to 7–0 on the season.

 The loss to Cornell was only a minor setback for the Terriers but they had already suffered a big loss when after an exhibition game against the US Olympic Team co-starting goalie Tim Regan was lured away to play for the national team.
 With the Terriers still had the starter from the previous year's championship team in Brady, the duo had split the BU net for the previous two seasons and the Terriers were entering uncharted waters.